waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Milestone 5: Tin Tower (Final).
 Requirement: Clear Bell (OBTAINED) + all sightings.

 ## Strategy for Route 42 Sighting:
+- Priority 1: Explore the western pocket (Row 1-2).
+Reachable via walking north from Mt.
+Mortar entrance at (10, 5).
-- Priority 1: Explore the northern corridor (Row 3-4) and western pocket (Row 1-2).
-These are reachable via the eastern route path or Mt.
-Mortar.
+- Priority 2: Explore the northern corridor (Row 3-4).
+Reachable via walking north from the eastern path (X=50-59).
-- Priority 2: Re-check the middle island floor (X=24-30, Y=14-17) ONLY if Priority 1 fails.
+- Priority 3: Re-check middle island floor ONLY if Priorities 1 & 2 fail.
-- Approach: Surf East from (33, 10) to (40, 10) to access the eastern path.
+- Approach: Surf West from island to (20, 12), then walk West to (10, 10).

 # Tile Mechanics (Global)
 - FLOOR: Traversable.